2021 and 2022 Parkers Van of the Year: an outstanding all-rounder

-Euro 6 2.0-litre engines are supposed to be more fuel-efficient than the earlier 2.2-litre Euro 5 engines, regardless, and they also have longer service intervals.
+Euro 6 2.0-litre engines are supposed to be more fuel-efficient than the earlier 2.2-litre Euro 5 engines, regardless.
 But don’t be too put off if Euro 5 is all you can afford, as these have proven reliability, which should mean less downtime.

 Best Ford Transit Custom for payload

 If it’s maximum payload you’re after, look for a Transit Custom 340 – the number signifies a gross vehicle weight (GVW) of 3,400kg – or 3.4 tonnes.